abw/mysql-disconnect/README.md

 The simple solution is to run queries through the pool object.

 In my case I couldn't do that.
-The `badger-database` library uses `Pool` from [tarn](https://www.npmjs.com/package/tarn) for the connection pool.
+The `badger-database` library uses `Pool` from [tarn](https://www.npmjs.com/package/tarn) for the connection pool so that it can work with MySQL, Postgres and SQLite.

-It supports a `validate()` method which checks if the connection is valid.
+The tarn Pool supports a `validate()` method which checks if the connection is valid.
 If the connection is no longer valid it is removed from the pool and a new connection is created.

 The code looks something like this: